Architectural Design Studio (ADST) 690

 Evaluation

-Your work in this course will be evaluated based on two projects.
-You are required to scan and submit your projects to your academic expert via the Project links on the course home page.
-Each project is weighted as shown below.
+To receive credit for ADST 675, you must achieve a final course grade of at least 67 percent.
+Your work in this course will be evaluated based on two projects, and you must complete both projects.
+You are required to scan and submit your projects to your instructor.
 Note that your participation in discussions and your sharing of resources will contribute to your grade.
+The weighting of the projects is as follows:

 Activity | Weight | Complete by |